 Your employer has been presented you with a Severance Package.
-In addition to the fear and uncertainty of being terminated, you now have mere days to figure out what to do.
-You are happy about the prospect of money, but should you ask for more?
+In addition to the fear and uncertainty of being terminated you now have mere days to figure out what to do.
+You are happy about the prospect of severance pay, but should you ask for more?
 Should you sign the agreement?
 What legal rights are you giving up?
 What binding promises are you making to the company?
 You need answers fast.

 Put simply, employers offer severance packages to increase certainty and reduce the risk of future litigation.
 This makes smart business sense and is like a form of insurance.
 Often, employees do not even know they have viable legal claims against the company when they agree to waive all legal claims.
 This information asymmetry always benefits the employer.